AtharvaAnilChanda/Formula-1-Race-winner-and-strategy-prediction/README.md

 ## Getting Started
 1. Download all the datasets and notebooks provided.
 2. Install the library 'FastF1' incase you require to download your own datasets.

+## Running the Race Winner Model
+1. The dataset that needs to be Pre-Processed is provided as 'PreProcessingDataset.csv'.
+This can be run on the 'F1_PreProcessing_RaceWinner' notebook to eliminate unwanted information.
+2. The 'Test_RaceWinner' and 'Train_RaceWinner' datasets should be loaded on to the 'F1_RaceWinner' notebook.
+3. On running the notebook, the predictions of the position each driver is likely to finish appears.
+This is segregated into 3 classes (0, 1, 2) where 0 implies top 3-4, 1 implies 4-10 and 2 implies anything after that.